The Message (Firefly): Synopsis

-In the common room, Mal and Zoe entertain Inara with a hilarious tale about Tracey's antics during the war.
-Suddenly, the ship is shaken by a warning shot from an Alliance craft.
+Whilst Mal and Zoe describe their war-time experiences with Tracey to Inara, the ship is suddenly shaken by a warning shot from an Alliance craft.
 Womack hails them and demands to board Serenity.
 The crew at first think that Womack is after the Lassiter, but when Womack mentions "that crate", Mal realizes he's really after Tracey's box, and stalls for time while they take apart the crate to discover what secrets it might contain.
 Finding nothing, they decide to have Simon conduct an autopsy, but the doctors' first incision causes the "dead" man to leap up and attack him; it turns out he'd taken a drug that put him in a temporary coma.

 After he calms down, Tracey confesses that he is smuggling illegally-grown internal organs.
-He was supposed to deliver the implanted organs to buyers on Ariel, but he got a higher bid and betrayed his clients.
+He was supposed to deliver the implanted organs to buyers on Ariel, but got a higher bid and betrayed his clients.
 Unfortunately for him, the original buyers killed his new customer and are now after their stolen "merchandise".
 After more warning shots, Mal and Wash steer Serenity onto St. Albans' surface trying to shake Womack, but are soon cornered.
 Book does some checking on their Alliance pursuers, and after thinking it over, he recommends to Mal that they allow Womack to board the ship.
 Tracey overhears some of this conversation and pulls a gun on the crew.
 An annoyed Mal orders Wash to call Womack.
-As Tracey fires at Wash, Zoe shoots him in the chest, injuring but not killing him.
+As Tracey fires at Wash, Zoe shoots him in the chest, injuring him.
 Tracey then tries to take Kaylee hostage, but the crew distracts him and Mal manages to shoot him a second time.
 Womack and his men enter the cargo bay only to be confronted by Book, who explains that Womack and his men are corrupt officers involved in criminal activity, and would not be missed if his friends killed them.
 Womack decides to depart, dismissing Tracey as "damaged goods".

 Tracey belatedly realizes that Book's confrontation was part of a plan, one that his own impulsiveness ruined.
 Mortally wounded, he asks Mal and Zoe to really deliver him home this time; they agree, finishing the earlier saying, "When you can't crawl anymore, you find someone to carry you."
 Excerpts from Tracey's message can be heard as the crew of Serenity solemnly return the fallen soldier to his grieving family.